4. Risk controls – parent/carer behaviours

 Considerations when interacting with parents and carers from diverse backgrounds

 Schools must offer interpreting and translation services to parents and carers who have limited or no English language skills to communicate key information about their child’s education.
-Refer to the for more information.
+Refer to the Interpreting and Translation Services Policy for more information.

 Parents or carers that behave or communicate in an unacceptable manner may be impacted by a range of factors, such as an intellectual or cognitive disability, mental illness, trauma, lack of English ability, cultural differences, prior experience from their own schooling or their cultural background, or a range of other life pressures.